KaiYan289/RLpapersnote/README.md

 127. The problem of beam search is that top-K choices may only include a very small portion of probability.
 You need to set K to be very large to include most possibility.

 128. If torch.save cannot save because of errors like some local variables in class, try cloudpickle.dump(). example: cloudpickle.dump(agent, open("model/"+NAME+"/agent-iter"+str(i)+".pkl", mode="wb"))

+129. Remember that decision transformer is a transformer, so as long as the timestep, state and attention mask are correctly matched and in the correct order, it does not matter where you put the paddings (front or latter).
+Remember, decision transformer can be used for unordered set once the positional encoding is removed, so it does not really matter if it is front-padded or latter-padded.

+130. GPT2 in huggingface is causal, and decision transformer is based on GPT2.
+It does not matter what padding action you are putting into the place where attention mask is 0.

 # Useful Linux Debugging Commands